Not saved

 A strong LOCI does three things:

-1.Reaffirms your commitment.
-Say directly that this school is your first choice and you will enroll if admitted.
-Vague enthusiasm does not help.
+1.Reaffirms commitment.
+Say directly: this school is your first choice and you'll enroll if admitted.

 Your LOCIs: